Chris Robinson (basketball)

-Chris Sean Robinson (born April 2, 1974) is a retired American professional basketball player.
-He had a short National Basketball Association (NBA) career.
+Chris Sean Robinson (born April 2, 1974) is an American former professional basketball player who played briefly in the National Basketball Association (NBA).
+He played college basketball for the Western Kentucky Hilltoppers.

 After graduating from Southwest Magnet High School in Macon, Georgia, Robinson attended Western Kentucky University where he averaged 13.8 points per game over four seasons.

-He was selected by the Vancouver Grizzlies with the 51st overall pick in the 1996 NBA Draft.
+He was selected by the Vancouver Grizzlies with the 51st overall pick in the 1996 NBA draft.
 As a rookie for the Grizzlies, Robinson appeared in 41 games of the 1996–97 NBA season (six as a starter), averaging 4.6 points per game.